gdimitriu/waiterHomeRobot/utils/README.md

 This use the arduino nano from the moving_engines_processor or arduino mega from 2 stage.

 This is used to see devices address which are connected to the I2C bus.

+## 4engines_calibrations

+This use the arduino nano from moving_engines_processor to check if the platform is moving as desired.